Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Introduction

-One such example of analog block which is designed fully with digital switching circuits is the switched-capacitor power amplifier (SCPA).
-The output stage of the SCPA is an inverter-based class-D power amplifier (PA) that faces challenges with increasing output power~\cite{ref_tcasii_dpa}.
-This limitation arises because class-D PAs use PMOS switches tied to the supply.
-This restricts the voltage swing, unlike inductor-biased topologies.
-To support larger output voltage swings, SCPAs and related class-D PAs often use cascoded/stacked inverters, allowing operation at up to $2\times$ the nominal supply voltage when transistor gates are driven appropriately~\cite{ref_tcasii_dpa,ref_jsscc_scpa_2}.
-This approach enhances output power and efficiency, but requires a voltage-level shifter (VLS) to drive the upper PMOS transistor.
+One such example of an analog block designed solely from switching circuits is the \ac{SCPA} \cite{ref_scpa_2011, ref_tcasii_tx, ref_jsscc_scpa_2}.
+The output stage of the \ac{SCPA} is an inverter-based class-D \ac{PA} that faces challenges with increasing output power~\cite{ref_tcasii_dpa}.
+This limitation arises because class-D \acp{PA} use PMOS switches tied to the supply, which restricts the voltage swing, unlike inductor-biased topologies.
+To support larger output-voltage swings, \acp{SCPA} and related class-D PAs often use cascoded/stacked inverters, allowing operation at up to $2\times$ the nominal supply voltage when transistor gates are driven appropriately~\cite{ref_tcasii_dpa,ref_jsscc_scpa_2}.
+This approach enhances output power and efficiency, but requires a \ac{VLS} to drive the upper PMOS transistor.

-A key challenge in such cascoded topologies is synchronising the signals driving the PMOS and NMOS transistors.
+A key challenge in such cascoded topologies is synchronizing the signals driving the PMOS and NMOS transistors.
 The PMOS typically switches between $\mathrm{V_{DD}}$ and $\mathrm{2V_{DD}}$, while the NMOS switches between $\mathrm{GND}$ and $\mathrm{V_{DD}}$.
-Previous solutions employed programmable delay chains~\cite{ref_tcasii_dpa,ref_jsscc_scpa_2}; however, these are sensitive to process-voltage-temperature (PVT) variations and require calibration circuitry, increasing power, area, and complexity.
-In addition, limited choices of high-speed VLS precludes the design of a high-speed cascode class-D topology.
+Previous solutions employed programmable delay chains~\cite{ref_tcasii_dpa,ref_jsscc_scpa_2}; however, these are sensitive to \ac{PVT} variations and require calibration circuitry, increasing power, area, and complexity.
+In addition, the lack of suitable high-speed \ac{VLS} designs has precluded practical implementation of a high-speed cascoded class-D topology.

-To overcome these limitations, this work introduces a low-jitter, power-efficient hybrid voltage-level shifter (HVLS) capable of generating both required voltage levels simultaneously while operating at $>12.4\rm ~GHz$.
-Its speed and efficiency make it suitable for emerging FR3-band transceivers in next-generation wireless systems.
+To overcome these limitations, this paper introduces a low-jitter, power-efficient \acf{HVLS} capable of generating both required voltage levels simultaneously while operating at $>12.2\rm ~GHz$.
+Its speed and efficiency make it suitable for emerging \ac{FR3}-band \acp{TRX} in next-generation wireless systems.

+It is also noted that many other mixed-signal applications require synchronous level shifting, such as high-speed data converters, clock distribution networks, and multi-voltage-domain digital logic.
+The proposed \ac{HVLS} can be adapted for these applications, providing a general solution for high-speed, low-jitter level shifting in advanced CMOS technologies.